Tanksteezy/Highlighted_Work/GameCritique8.md

 # Final Thoughts
 Overwatch is a world wide game that has attracted so much attention, that everyone knows of the game or has played it;
 it is an appealing game with loveable characters.
 The gameplay is addtictive yet frustrating.
 However, it never makes the player stop playing.
-The game requires the users to work as a team which can go well sometimes, but it can also go bad.
+The game requires the users to work as a team which can go well sometimes, but it can also go bad;
+which can make the player learn from some mistakes.